xgbuils/bheap/README.md

 Returns whether the binary heap is empty or not.

-### .size()
+### .size
-- Type: Function
+- Type: Number
-- Returns: Integer

-Returns the size of the binary heap.
+The size of the binary heap.

 ### .top()
 - Type: Function